hdShang/arxiv-daily/docs/cs-RO/2025-11-23/papers/251118236v2-apulse-a-scalable-hybrid-algorithm-for-the-rcspp-on-large-scale-dens.md

 ---
 layout: default
-title: APULSE: A Scalable Hybrid Algorithm for the RCSPP on Large-Scale Dense Graphs
+title: "APULSE: A Scalable Hybrid Algorithm for the RCSPP on Large-Scale Dense Graphs"
 ---

 # APULSE: A Scalable Hybrid Algorithm for the RCSPP on Large-Scale Dense Graphs